ALRW/dayAsADev/courseSections/section1.md

 Introducing Ruby
 ---------------

-Ruby is a [programming language](http://www.webopedia.com/TERM/P/programming_language.html).
+Ruby is a [programming language :link:](http://www.webopedia.com/TERM/P/programming_language.html).
 That is to say that it is a formal computer language designed to communicate instructions to a machine, particularly a computer.
 It is also interpreted.
 As an aside: languages broadly fall into two catagories: interpreted and compiled.
 Interpreted languages are read by a program and converted into machine code when they are run whereas compiled langagues are converted into machine code by a compiler.
 This produces a file that can then be run.
 This may sound like an exercise in semantics but the point is that different languages have different properties that make them particularly suited to certain tasks.

 Ruby as a language is perfect for our needs and importantly it comes pre-installed on your Cloud9 workspace.
 To test this, go to the command line and type (don't include the `$`)